Skip to content

 Review Analysis

-4.4/5 from 297 Trustpilot reviews — rated 'Excellent'.
+4.4/5 from 297 Trustpilot reviews, rated 'Excellent'.
 That sits at the higher end of the PSP segment: Worldpay 4.3/5, AstroPay 4.3/5, emerchantpay 4.2/5, Nuvei 3.8/5, Paysafe 1.2/5.
-The positive themes cluster on dedicated account managers (Theo Kenward, Ines Iacono, Intan Sari named in individual reviews), responsive customer service, fast onboarding (3-day onboarding marketing claim broadly holds in reviews), and switching experience.
+The positive themes cluster on dedicated account managers (Theo Kenward, Ines Iacono, Intan Sari named in individual reviews), responsive customer service, fast onboarding (the 3-day onboarding marketing claim broadly holds in reviews), and switching experience.
 The negative themes are specific and recurring: information-request overload during KYB ('duplication for security's sake'), post-sign-up support gaps where responsiveness drops once onboarding completes, occasional admin issues such as an extra £20/month surcharge when sales fall to zero, and a small cluster of reviews labeling rates 'amongst the highest'.
 Card Payment Options found roughly 9 negative reviews using strong language but no active class-action lawsuits or FTC complaints.

 Context for Operators